Printing in Newcastle

 Before we get into the 6 simple, proven steps to low cost print solutions it is worth iust taking a couple of minutes to discuss the two main ways of printing, namely litho and digital.

-With a wide range of printing techniques. machinery and print finish options on the market. choosing the right process for a particular project can often be a confusing process.
+With a wide range of printing in Newcastle techniques. machinery and print finish options on the market. choosing the right process for a particular project can often be a confusing process.
 Here we explain the key differences between the two main forms of printing — digital printing versus litho printing.

 A digital printing press is basically a very big, fast. colour laser printer.
 A digital printer takes a file and prints a complete copy of that file. before starting the next.